Study here as a student from another university

 - A letter of permission from the registrar of your home university

 - Canadian citizenship/permanent residency documents or a Quebec Certificate of Acceptance (CAQ) and/or student visa.

 You may be eligible to pay Quebec rates of tuition if you are a Canadian or Permanent Resident.

 - Include proof of Quebec residency in your visiting student application to be eligible for Quebec tuition rates.

-If you are an international student who wishes to take courses at Concordia, please visit Concordia International, where you will find a full guide on how to attend Concordia as a visiting international fee-paying student.
+If you are an international student who wishes to take courses at Concordia, we invite you to see how to attend Concordia as a visiting international fee-paying student.

 Canadian visas for international students

 However, you need only apply for a Temporary Resident Visa if:

 - You reside in a country that requires such a document to enter Canada, and